Weber Shandwick: History

 In May 2021, the United Minds consultancy and fellow IPG company KRC Research launched new diversity, equity, and inclusion (DE&I) research.
 United Minds also started a DE&I initiative called Code+ify, to help business leaders looking to improve their DE&I efforts.
 In June, Susan Howe was named President.
 In September, the firm partnered with AI-driven threat intelligence and detection platform Blackbird.AI to launch its Media Security Center, to help clients proactively identify and fight disinformation.
 In October, the firm announced that Chairman Jack Leslie was stepping down as chairman in March 2022.

 In January 2022, it was announced that Andy Polansky, Weber Shandwick executive chairman and Interpublic Group Dxtra CEO, would retire in June 2022.

+In 2023, Weber inaugurated its Women’s Health Center of Excellence, an approach to help organizations research and educate the public about women's health issues.
+The company originally launched its offering in EMEA and eventually expanded it into North America, Latin America, and APAC.
+Weber worked with Kellanova to develop a humanoid Pop-Tart mascot for the first Pop-Tarts Bowl.
+The campaign won the Grand Prix in Brand Experience and Activation at the 2024 Cannes Festival of Creativity.

+In March 2025, Weber launched Weber I/O, a service that combines analytics, data science, and experiential technology to help clients integrate AI and related technologies into their marketing and communications work.
+In April 2025, the company launched its Weber Advisory service, which counsels chief corporate affairs officers on reputation management, crisis communications, and public affairs strategies.
+In June 2025, Mars announced that it was putting Weber in charge of its earned media efforts.

 Operations

 Weber Shandwick is based in New York City, and as of January 2022, listed offices in 67 cities worldwide, as well as other affiliate city offices in six continents.
 As of December 2021, Andy Polansky was Weber Shandwick's executive chairman, Jack Leslie was chairman, Gail Heimann served as the agency's CEO, and Susan Howe was the agency's president.

 The agency and the eight sub-brands Cappuccino, Flipside, KRC Research, Powell Tate, Prime, Resolute, Revive Health, That Lot, and United Minds make up the Weber Shandwick Collective, within Interpublic Group's IPG DXTRA division, formerly known as IPG's Constituency Management Group.

 The agency also does work as 3PM, a dedicated holding company group formed with fellow IPG company PMK-BNC to coordinate efforts for multinational brewing company InBev, primarily with the beer brands Bud and Bud Light.

+In December 2022, Weber Shandwick announced a 'work from anywhere' policy in response to the post-COVID-19 trend of home-working.

 Research

-The agency also performs surveys and releases research reports highlighting business trends.
-The reports include:
+Weber Shandwick conducts surveys and publishes research reports on business and social trends.
+Topics have included consumer activism, leadership, and corporate risk.
+Notable studies include: